smclach/PedicleScrewSimulator/README.md

-> A new concise and unified imaging solution for percutaneous pedicle puncture.
+> A new concise and unified imaging solution for percutaneous pedicle insertion.